-(a) The new Health Education Program consolidates activities previously performed under the AIDS Education, School Health Demonstration and Comprehensive School Health Demonstration programs.
+(a) The new Health Education Program consolidates activities previously performed under the AIDS Education, School Health Demonstration and Comprehensive School Health Demonstration programs. (b) As loans, these appropriations do not impact the financial plan.

-Source: Laws of the State of New York: Chapters 16, 53, 57 and 411, Laws of 2004; 2005-2006 Executive Budget.
+Source: Laws of the State of New York: Chapters 16, 53, 57 and 411, Laws of 2004; Chapters 53, 57 and 62, Laws of 2005